priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

     accommodation:
       name: "Taj Vivanta"
       location: "Hinjewadi, Pune"
       notes: "Comfortable hotel.
-Not the best Taj experience, value for money"
+Not the best Taj experience, value for money given a decent breakfast spread was included.
+It also worked well as it was closer to Pune exit for Mumbai travel"

   - day: 2
     title: "Drive to Mumbai after day in Pune"
     date: "May 25, 2023"
     featured_image: "/assets/images/day2-family-meet.jpg"
-    description: "We woke up fresh after a goodnight's rest. we had brekfast and went for a drive.
-Then we stoped in a car wash stop and gave the car for wash.
-Then we went to meet reletives and then drove to mumbai.
-The traffic on one of the tolls took at least 45 minutes.
-Then we reached at another relitives house as we were staying there as we entered mumbai there was heavy rainfall as they were having premonsone."
+    description: "We woke up in Pune to the kind of weather that makes you want to sip chai and hum an old Bollywood tune.
+After a solid night’s rest, the day began slow and sweet—breakfast, banter, and a little drive around the old neighbourhoods that still held whispers of our past.
+Before hitting the highway, we made a quick pitstop at a car wash.
+After yesterday’s 14-hour drive, the car definitely deserved a bubble bath.
+The kids watched the giant brushes spin like a roller coaster ride for vehicles—it was oddly satisfying!
+Next, it was time for hugs and hellos as we met some relatives in Pune.
+Smiles, snacks, stories—short but sweet.
+By afternoon, we were back on the road, this time heading towards Mumbai.
+But of course, no road trip in India is complete without the infamous toll traffic.
+One particular toll plaza took 45 minutes to crawl through—cue the sighs, snacks, and singalongs inside the car.
+As we entered Mumbai, the skies put on a dramatic show.
+The city was soaking in pre-monsoon showers, and the rain came down like it had a story of its own.
+Windshield wipers danced, the smell of wet earth filled the air, and the city welcomed us with thunder, traffic, and twinkling lights.
+By evening, we reached another relative’s home—our cozy nest for the night.
+Wet shoes at the door, warm food on the table, and familiar faces all around.
+Day 2 wrapped up with tired smiles, rain-soaked clothes, and hearts full of warmth."
     highlights:
-      - "Got an external car wash with a car-wash service - Paid INR 250"
+      - "👍🏽 Got an external car wash with a car-wash service - Paid INR 250"
-      - "Met extended family"
+      - "👍🏽 Met extended family"
-      - "Drove down to Mumbai"
+      - "👍🏽 Drove down to Mumbai"
-      - "Traffic woes at Mumbai Pune expressway toll-gate"
+      - "👎🏽 Traffic woes at Mumbai Pune expressway toll-gate"
-      - "Crazy rains and thunderstorm enroute and in Mumbai"
+      - "👎🏽 Crazy rains and thunderstorm enroute and in Mumbai"
     photos:
       - image: "/assets/images/day2-car-wash.jpg"
         caption: "Getting the overdue car wash"